Astros again are unwelcoming hosts for Mariners, who suffer another blowout at Minute Maid Park

-HOUSTON — Even if they find a way to salvage a victory in Sunday’s series finale, and nothing about the first two games of this three-game series at Minute Maid Park would make one believe that is possible, the Mariners have been absolutely handled in this series vs. the Astros, a team that has owned them for the better part of the last three seasons.
+HOUSTON — Even if they find a way to salvage a victory in Sunday’s series finale, and nothing about the first two games of this three-game series at Minute Maid Park would make one believe that’s possible, the Mariners have been absolutely handled in this series vs. the Astros, a team that has owned them for the better part of the past three seasons.

-It was never more apparent than on Saturday afternoon when the Astros hammered the Mariners 15-1, turning the game into a rout almost as quickly as it started, leaving the only drama to be which position player might pitch for the Mariners.
+It was never more apparent than Saturday afternoon when the Astros hammered the Mariners 15-1, turning the game into a rout almost as quickly as it started, leaving the only drama to be which position player might pitch for the Mariners.

-With a 12-3 drubbing on Friday, the Mariners have been outscored 27-4 in two games.
+With a 12-3 drubbing Friday, the Mariners have been outscored 27-4 in two games.

 “Just not our day here the last couple days,” manager Scott Servais said.
 “You have to give the Astros a lot of credit, they’re really hot right now.
 And we need to make some adjustments pitching-wise, but this is where we’re at.
 They’ve blown our doors off the last couple days, there’s not a whole lot more you can say about it.”